-Synthetic pot exposure sickened Pennsylvania prison workers
+Synthetic Pot Exposure Sickened Pennsylvania Prison Workers

 The prison system remains on lockdown Friday.

-In Ohio, nearly 30 people at prison have been treated this week for exposure to a heroin and fentanyl mixture .
+In Ohio, nearly 30 people at prison have been treated this week for .